2016 LSU Tigers football team

 The 2016 LSU Tigers football team represented Louisiana State University in the 2016 NCAA Division I FBS football season.
 The Tigers play their home games at Tiger Stadium in Baton Rouge, Louisiana, and compete in the Western Division of the Southeastern Conference (SEC).
-They were led by 12th year head coach Les Miles for the first four games of the year before he was fired on September 25 along with offensive coordinator Cam Cameron.
+They were led by 12th year head coach Les Miles for the first four games of the year.
+Miles was fired on September 25, along with offensive coordinator Cam Cameron.
 Miles was replaced by interim head coach Ed Orgeron, who was later promoted to head coach on November 26, 2016.
 They finished the season 8–4, 5–3 in SEC play to finish in a tie for second place in the Western Division.
 They were invited to the Citrus Bowl where they defeated Louisville.